-In their simplest form, wheels are pretty simple, but performance racing wheels are a complex set of calculations and engineering principles that are unavoidable.
+In their most basic form, wheels are pretty simple, but performance racing wheels are a complex set of calculations and engineering principles that are more complex.
 Weld engineers have at their disposal more design, engineering and testing tools than any other racing wheel manufacturer.
 Using programs such as Finite Element Analysis (FEA) and engineering concepts such as Rotational Moment of Inertia (RMOI), WELD engineers have designed and engineered wheels from 10” to 26” in diameter for virtually every type of application, including the more than 30,000 part numbers listed on our website.

-Located in Kansas City, USA, WELD is as an engineering driven company that lives the racing application through leading edge designs and real world results.
-The company is not trying to reinvent the wheel, just perfect it.
-For nearly five decades, the WELD Wheels brand has been known throughout the automotive aftermarket as the premier aluminum race wheel manufacturer in all forms of motorsports – and we intend to keep it that way.
+Located in Kansas City, USA, WELD is as an engineering performance driven company that lives the racing application through leading edge designs and real world results.
+WELD is not trying to reinvent the wheel, just perfect it.
+For nearly five decades, the WELD Wheels brand has been known throughout the automotive aftermarket as the premier aluminum performance wheel manufacturer in all forms of motorsports – and we intend to keep it that way.

 Please use our Tech Pages as your technical resource for all things wheel-related.
-If you have a question and can’t find an answer in our FAQ’s or technical bulletins, feel free to email firstname.lastname@example.org or call one of our Technical Sales Representatives.
+The links below contain information on how to measure wheels, how to measure wheels for your vehicle, how to measure offset and backspace, and which WELD wheels will fit your vehicle.
+If you have a question and can’t find an answer in our FAQ’s or wheel tech bulletins, feel free to email firstname.lastname@example.org or call one of our Technical Sales Representatives.

 FEA: Finite Element Analysis – the collision between art and science.